Introduction: Addressing Global Warming

 In this blog, we’ll take a closer look at the carbon footprint of some common everyday things.

 Food is responsible for ¼ of the world’s greenhouse gas emissions and the two foods with the highest carbon footprint are the two present in nearly all of our diets 1. meat and 2. dairy.
+Animal-based foods are responsible for a significant portion of these emissions.
 These two foods alone account for 14.5% of global greenhouse gas emissions according to the UN’s Food and Agricultural Organisation.
 Red meat and dairy products have a higher carbon footprint than plant-based foods, as they require more resources to produce.

-On average beef has a carbon footprint of 36kg of CO2 per kg, this is nearly four times the amount of chicken which is around 6kg of CO2 per kg of meat.
-Similarly, cheese has a high carbon footprint of 13.4kg per kg of cheese and milk has a carbon footprint of around 2.4kg of CO2 per litre.
+On average, beef has a carbon footprint of 36kg of carbon dioxide equivalents (CO2e) per kg, nearly four times the amount of chicken, which is around 6kg of CO2e per kg of meat.
+Similarly, cheese has a high carbon footprint of 13.4kg CO2e per kg of cheese, while poultry meat produces fewer emissions compared to beef.
+Milk has a carbon footprint of around 2.4kg of CO2e per litre.
+Being aware of your diet’s carbon footprint can help you make more sustainable food choices.

 Reducing the carbon footprint of food can be achieved through various means, such as:-